Abdelwahab-M-Khidr/Abdelwahab-M-Khidr.github.io/index.md

 - **Pre-Master Studies (2022-2023)**
 - **Master in Linguistics and Hybrid Translation (2023-2024)**

-# CERTIFICATIONS & SKILLS
+## CERTIFICATIONS & SKILLS
 - **Linguistic Analysis**: Expertise in both contemporary and classical English literature.
 - **Literary Criticism**: Extensive knowledge and application of theoretical frameworks.
-- **Research & Copywriting**: 2 years of experience writing reports with strong analytical and academic writing abilities.
+- **Research & Copywriting**: writing reports with strong analytical and academic writing abilities.
 - **Certificate of Excellence from the Egyptian Armed Forces**: For distinguished service in financial administration.

 ## Digital Proficiency